tjfontaine/cloudnative/machine-learning/kubeflow/quickstart.md

 ## Conclusion

-At this point (assuming you didn't also run the cleanup section!) you should have a platform for Machine Learning on Kubernetes using Tensorflow with a script that can benchmark different Node Pool instance shapes against a common workload.
+At this point (assuming you didn't also run the clean up section!) you should have a platform for Machine Learning on Kubernetes using TensorFlow with a script that can benchmark different node pool instance shapes against a common workload.
 Next up -- running this on GPUs!